For an incoming joint PhD, the home university is not UAntwerp but another university. The PhD candidate takes into account the following:

 - The student must have (re-)enrolled at UAntwerp for the academic year in which the doctoral thesis is to be defended;

-- If the PhD student was not exempted from the doctoral study programme at UAntwerp, he/she must complete the file as soon as possible;
+- If the PhD candidate was not exempted from the doctoral study programme at UAntwerp, the file must be completed as soon as possible;

 - The event must be announced at least three weeks in advance using the form 'Information regarding the defence of the PhD thesis'.
 A certificate of enrolment in the home university for the academic year in which the doctoral thesis will be defended must be added to the form;

-- The student must submit two hard copies and a digital version of the doctoral thesis to the Central Library Office of UAntwerp.
+- The candidate must submit two hard copies and a digital version of the doctoral thesis to the Central Library Office of UAntwerp.

 7. Role of the faculty

 - The faculty checks the student's central enrolment in SisA when organising the defence of the doctoral thesis;

 - The faculty verifies that the joint PhD agreement has been signed by all parties before the draft thesis is submitted as part of a joint PhD involving UAntwerp.
 Deadlines that were previously agreed upon should be taken into account when setting a date for the defence of the doctoral thesis.